Selenium Best Practices for Efficient & Reliable Tests

 Screenshots are invaluable for debugging.
 Configure your tests to automatically capture them on failure, providing visual context to pinpoint the cause.

-Test on Real Devices for Accurate Results
+Real Device Testing for Accurate Results

 Emulators and simulators are helpful tools, but they don't fully replicate the real-world quirks of different devices and browsers.
 Testing on real devices and browsers gives you the most accurate results, catching issues that might slip through the cracks otherwise.
 Cloud-based testing platforms like BrowserStack can provide access to a wide range of devices if you need them.

-Prioritize Your Tests Effectively
+Prioritize Your Selenium Tests

 Concentrate your testing efforts where they matter most—the critical parts of your application.
 Prioritizing high-risk areas and core functionalities ensures that the most important features are thoroughly vetted, maximizing the impact of your testing strategy.